SWENext DesignLab Community Engagement Challenge

 Your team must consist of 5-15 high school students and one faculty member.
 At least 50% of your team must identify as female.

 Step 3: Identify an economic or environmental community need that can be solved using engineering.

-Submit an entry proposal describing the problem by December 23, 2018.
+Submit an entry proposal describing the problem.
 The entry proposal is an expression of interest to provide contact information, receive necessary resources and be paired with a SWE Advisor.
 You will also be asked to provide basic information about a community issue your team is interested in exploring.